In the 1950's and 1960's

 Denver's RailRoads is a website dedicated to the railroads that connected directly or indirectly with other railroads at Denver, CO.
 It is intended to be a one-stop source of reference material on these railroads, with an emphasis on the 1950's and 1960's period.
 Over time it is intended to add to this site an extensive collection of photographs and videos related to Denver's RailRoads and to add reference material and links as they are found to be useful or interesting.
 Modelling information will also be added, especially as it relates to N Scale.

-This site is owned and maintained by Dennis Turner, who is in the process of building an N scale DCC powered model layout called "Denver's RailRoads" (DR) — a 37' x 13' layout which is based on the railroads that used the Denver Union Terminal (DUT) for passenger operations from 1947 to 1962 and the freight trains that ran through Rio Grande's North Yard, the C&S Rice Yard, the CB&Q 38th Street yard and the UP 31st Street yard during the 1960's, just prior to the creation of the Burlington Northern Railroad in 1970.
+This site is owned and maintained by Dennis Turner, who is in the process of building an N scale DCC powered model layout called "Denver's RailRoads" (DR) — a 37' x 13' layout which is based on the railroads that used the Denver Union Terminal (DUT) for passenger operations from 1947 to 1962 and the freight trains that ran through Rio Grande's North Yard, the C&S Rice Yard, the CB&Q 38th Street yard and the UP 31st Street yard up to 1966, prior to the creation of the Burlington Northern Railroad in 1970.

 This is a map of all of the class 1 railroads that entered Denver's rail yards during the 1950s and 1960s.
 The map also shows the major towns that connect with each railroad.
 Ultimately the model layout will comprise the D&RGW line from Denver to Glenwood Springs, as well as the D&RGW branch lines to Craig and Aspen and the C&S branch line to Golden.
 All of the other connections shown on this map will be represented by two return loops comprising of 7 staging tracks for the West, North and North-east connections and 5 staging tracks for the South and South-east connections.

 The RailRoads featured in this website are . . .

 Denver & Rio Grande Western (D&RGW)